Text by Blade Braxton

 Using the ray to teleport Orko, Jake, and Carol Ann back to Eternia, the rather effeminate Bow decides he should serenade the two whippersnappers from Earth with a hideous holiday song.
-Note Bow’s “musical instrument,” which for a lack of a better name, we will dub it the “fagsichord.”
+Note Bow’s “musical instrument,.”
 No wonder why She-Ra wants to bang her brother, this fairy is her only other choice for a mate.

-As bad as Jake and Carol Ann screeching is, look at the power of said fagsichord.
+As bad as Jake and Carol Ann screeching is, look at the power of this instrument.
 It’s caused fellow She-Ra sidekick, Kowl, to kiss and make out with Orko.
 Crap, guess we really needed to see a flying owl make out with a floating, amputee-like Smurf in the form of Orko.

 Things were peaceful.
 Things were happy.
 Things were gay.
 This moment was good.
 All of a sudden, hell appeared in the sky.

 It’s a PLANE!!!!!!!

 The evil Hordak is flying the giant Dildonator, and he shoots it’s red wad ray and kidnaps the kids, kicking off the remainder of the show which would challenge how effective Eternia’s Amber Alert system is, as the next few minutes would see the kids first getting abducted by Hordak’s Helicockter, quickly rescued by the WORST characters ever seen on television, a brutal combination of the Ewoks and the Go-Bots, the hideous Manshines.